A talented jazz pianist and keyboardist, the two time

 Beatles and Elton John to want to make my own music."

-While in high school, Nick went to Stan Kenton
+While in high school, Nick attended the Stan Kenton

 clinics, developing his skills as a composer and an